from The Mayo Clinic

 You may not be able to control or eliminate all of the factors that interfere with your sleep, but you can create an environment and adopt habits that encourage a more restful night.
 Try these suggestions if you have trouble falling asleep or staying asleep:

-- Use sleeping pills only as a last resort.
+Use sleeping pills only as a last resort.
 Check with your doctor before taking any sleep medications.
 He or she can make sure the pills won’t interact with your other medications or with an existing medical condition.
 Your doctor can also help you determine the best dosage.
 If you do take a sleep medication, reduce the dosage gradually when you want to quit, and never mix alcohol and sleeping pills.
-If you feel sleepy or dizzy during the day, talk to your doctor about changing the dosage or discontinuing the pills.
+Felling sleepy or dizzy during the day?
+Talk to your doctor about changing the dosage or discontinuing the pills.

 If you’re having problems sleeping more than three times a week for a month’s time, see your doctor.
 You could have a sleep disorder, such as obstructive sleep apnea or restless legs syndrome.
 Identifying and treating the cause of your sleep disturbance can help get you back on the road to a good night’s sleep.